arduino/help-center-content/content/Education and Kits/Registration/Access-and-share-course-content.md

 You can gain access to courses in different ways:

+### Unlock with a Cloud plan

-* Any paid Cloud plan will grant access to **all courses**:
+Any paid Cloud plan will grant access to all courses:

-  * **Individual plans (Entry, Maker, Maker Plus):** When you sign up for an individual Cloud plan, you can access all courses when viewing your personal space (My Cloud).
+* **Individual plan:** When you sign up for a paid individual Cloud plan (Entry, Maker, Maker Plus), you can access all courses when viewing your Private space.
 * **School Plan:** When a shared space is upgraded with a School plan, all members of that space can access all courses when viewing that space.

+To learn how to switch between spaces and view courses, see [View a course](#view-your-courses).

+### Unlock with registration code

+> [!IMPORTANT]
+> To share access to the kit, it needs to be added to a shared space.
+>
+> If you need to transfer after it's been added to a space, please [contact us](https://www.arduino.cc/en/contact-us/).

-* Some kits include a **registration code**.
+Some kits include a **registration code**.
 Registering the kit unlocks permanent access to the course for that kit, and does not require an active Cloud plan.

-You can keep the course inside your personal space, or share it with a shared space for education, which lets all members of that space access the course.
-* Additionally, some content (like the **Oplà IoT Kit** course) may be available for free.
+When registering the kit, you can choose where to add the kit:

+* Inside your Private space
+* Add it to a shared space (School space)

+To learn more about kit registration, see [Register an Arduino Education Kit](https://support.arduino.cc/hc/en-us/articles/4407393580818-Register-an-Arduino-Education-Kit).

+### Free courses

+Some courses may be available for free and are available by default in all course-enabled spaces.

 ---